rezonant/rezonant.dev/public/resources/unreal/cpp/objects.md

 The result of the tests are:
 - Does auto-nulling apply to all objects: YES
 - Does auto-nulling make Outer null: NO
-- Does destroying Outer cause child object to be destroyed: NO
+- Does destroying Outer cause Inner object to be destroyed: NO
-- Does a reachable child keep an unreachable outer alive: YES
+- Does a reachable Inner keep an unreachable Outer alive: YES
-- Does a reachable outer keep an unreachable child alive: NO
+- Does a reachable Outer keep an unreachable Inner alive: NO

 The test code in full:
 ```cpp